 This is not one if you’re looking for cheap things to do in Tokyo, but if you have the opportunity it’s one of the most incredible dining experiences you’ll ever have.
 TeamLab, the art collective who is behind the digital art museum, has joined up with an upmarket restaurant in Ginza to create a multi-sensory dining experience.
 It’s very expensive, 30,000 yen for 12 dishes but it’s an almost unbelievable experience.
 You’re seated at a table with the other guests, and they only take eight people per dinner.
 Each dinner has a theme that relates to Japan’s natural beauty, and your surroundings change with each dish.
 When you eat expertly sliced pieces of sashimi, fish will swim across the walls and you’ll be bathed in blue and green light, or some dishes have butterflies or birds painted on them which as soon as the plate is set down will flutter away and onto the walls.
 The food is high quality, which is to be expected with such a high price tag and it’s such a cool experience.
 It’s a truly unique thing to do which you really won’t find anywhere else, and I think combining traditional Japanese cuisine with the digital art world is something so uniquely Japanese.

 There are so many cool cafes in Tokyo, which I think is mainly down to the fact that their cafe culture is so rooted in society.
+There's nothing like taking a walk through Tokyo in spring and ending it with a visit to a local cafe.
 Everyone goes to cafes to work or do their homework, a trend which has evolved, or been exploited, to create themed cafes in Tokyo.
 I think of all the cool cafes in Tokyo, pet cafes are the most fun.
 You can find cat cafes or even dog cafes in cities all over the world now, but in Tokyo, there’s also owl cafes, snake cafes, and hedgehog cafes!
 For people here, going to a pet cafe is a way to relax, since lots of people can’t have their own pets in their rented apartments or their work schedule is too much.
 But if you’re visiting Tokyo, I’d say experiencing a pet cafe is one of the cool things in Tokyo that you should try at least once.
 I think the hedgehog cafes are some of the most unique; they’re much smaller and lighter in color than in Europe, and in Japan are considered to be pets.
 Cuddling a hedgehog probably isn’t something you’ve done before!

 Of all of the cool cafes in Tokyo, maid cafes are one of the most uniquely ‘Tokyo’ experiences you can have.
 They’re all about kawaii culture, which plays up being adorable and cute.
 The waitresses are all dressed up in maid outfits and even call you ‘sir’ or ‘mistress’; they’re playing on the stereotype of being as cute as possible, and treat you as if you’re the master or mistress of the house.
 The lolita-esque outfits and kawaii theme might not be for everyone, but it’s certainly a unique part of the local culture which is interesting to check out.
 The menu is also usually themed, so it’s all about the experience.
 Maid cafes exploded as a phenomenon about fifteen years ago in the Akihabara neighborhood, which is one of the cool areas of Tokyo you should visit, but nowadays they’re more geared towards tourists.
 But check one out if you’re looking for unique things to do in Tokyo!